 significant reduction in safety margin.
 The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
-The NRC will perform supplemental IP 95003 to determine the breadth and depth of the performance deficiencies.
+The NRC will perform supplemental inspection IP 95003, “Supplemental Inspection for Repetitive Degraded Cornerstones, Multiple Degraded Cornerstones, Multiple Yellow Inputs or One Red Input,” to determine the breadth and depth of the performance deficiencies.
 Following the completion of the inspection, the NRC will decide whether additional agency actions are warranted, including additional supplemental inspection, a demand for information, or issuance of an order, up to and including a plant shutdown.
 A Confirmatory Action Letter (CAL) will, at a minimum, document licensee commitments contained in their Performance Improvement Plan.
 These regulatory actions may also be considered prior to the completion of the supplemental inspection, if warranted.
 While these regulatory actions are not mandatory, except for issuance of a CAL, the regional office should consider each of them when significant new information regarding licensee performance becomes available.
 These regulatory actions should be implemented, when appropriate, in accordance with the NRC Enforcement Manual.
 Due to the depth and breadth of performance issues reflected by a plant being in this column, it is prudent to ensure actual performance improvements have been made prior to closing out the inspection findings and exiting this column of the Action Matrix.
-IMC 0305 includes specific information to consider prior to closing out inspection findings, customized follow actions, and documentation of Agency decisions.
+IMC 0305 includes specific information to consider prior to closing out inspection findings, customized follow-up actions, and documentation of Agency decisions.
+The licensee is also expected to conduct a third-party safety culture assessment.

+The definition of repetitive degraded cornerstone has undergone several revisions since

+ROP inception.
+It was originally defined as two White inputs or one Yellow input in a single cornerstone for five or more quarters.
+In SECY 2009-002, “Revision to the Reactor Oversight Process Implementation Guidance,” the staff informed the Commission of another change to the definition of repetitive degraded cornerstone, as a result of lessons learned from the Palo Verde 2007 performance issues.
+Because of the potential that two White PIs that lingered could potentially drive a licensee into Column 4, the definition was revised so that at least one of the five quarters would require three White inputs into the Action Matrix.
+This revision ensured that PI inputs were treated the same as inspection findings.
+In 2011, because of some confusion over the duration, the definition was changed to more than four quarters.
+Additionally, language was added to clarify that the third White input could be in any cornerstone.
+In 2014, the staff revised the definition to a degraded cornerstone for more than five quarters, with an additional White input in any cornerstone during that period.
+The change to more than five quarters was in response to feedback that it was difficult for the Regions to complete the supplemental inspections by the end of the fourth quarter in which a licensee was in Column 3 of the Action Matrix.
+An additional quarter was added to give the Regions more scheduling flexibility.
+The staff determined this change did not require Commission approval because the definition had been modified several times previously where the Commission was notified of changes through information papers.